 Expected recovery time can vary from case to case on an individual basis.
 Unfortunately, some of our clients never fully recover, and always have some pain.
 But in most cases, chronic pain can be managed so that you can get on with your life and do your daily activities.

 Legal Costs of Chronic Pain Injuries

-Before hiring any lawyer to pursue your chronic pain claims, it is imperative to ensure that they are reputable and have the relevant experience.
-Whereas there are many lawyers in Calgary, not all of them focus exclusively on personal injury law.
+Before hiring any injury lawyers to pursue your chronic pain claims, it is imperative to ensure that they are reputable and have the relevant experience.
+Whereas there are many injury lawyers in Calgary, not all of them focus exclusively on personal injury law.